 - 13.1 A student is required to register for and attend classes for at least four terms before graduation.
-Summer terms and any periods of suspension of studies are not included in the minimum period of study. - 13.2 A student is required to fulfil all the requirements for graduation within the maximum study period, viz. fourteen terms (twelve terms for a student admitted to Year 2 and ten terms for a student admitted to Year 3) from his/her first registration, with the exception of the English language graduation requirement (for students admitted from 2017-18 except for those admitted to Year 3 in 2017-18) which should be fulfilled within ten terms (eight terms for a student admitted to Year 2 and six terms for a student admitted to Year 3).
+Summer terms and any periods of gap year and suspension of studies are not included in the minimum period of study. - 13.2 A student is required to fulfil all the requirements for graduation within the maximum study period, viz. fourteen terms (twelve terms for a student admitted to Year 2 and ten terms for a student admitted to Year 3) from his/her first registration, with the exception of the English language graduation requirement(s) (achieving a required score in IELTS for students admitted from 2017-18 except for those admitted to Year 3 in 2017-18, and taking the Password Test twice for students admitted from 2021-22) which should be fulfilled within ten terms (eight terms for a student admitted to Year 2 and six terms for a student admitted to Year 3).
 Summer terms are not included in the maximum period of study.
-Any periods of leave of absence, suspension of studies, and on approved exchange programmes are included in the maximum period of study.
-A student may register as a full-time or part-time student, or a combination within the maximum study period. - 13.3 The approval procedures for extending the maximum period to fulfil the English language graduation requirement are specified under Regulation 22.4.
+Any periods of leave of absence, gap year, suspension of studies, and on approved exchange programmes are included in the maximum period of study.
+A student may register as a full-time or part-time student, or a combination within the maximum study period.

+13.3 The approval procedures for extending the maximum period to fulfil the English language graduation requirement are specified under Regulation 22.4.
 A student who for non-academic reasons intends to extend his/her period of study beyond the prescribed maximum number of terms for other graduation requirements is required to obtain prior permission from the Senate.

-14. Suspension of Studies and Withdrawal
+14. Gap Year, Suspension of Studies and Withdrawal